MaciejSla/LearningAzure/speech-recognition/speech-to-text-cv/README.md

 ### Running

-To run this project, use the following command: `docker-compose up -d --build`.
+To run this project, use the following command: `docker-compose up -d`.

 Once both containers are up and running, you can access the website at http://localhost.